 The Preliminary Site Investigation drew on site histories and walkovers of the site.
-The findings were that there are small pockets of potential contamination that require a DSI to determine the nature of contamination, and any remediation necessary.
+The findings were that there are two small pockets of potential contamination at 1234 West Coast Road that require a DSI to determine the nature of contamination, and any remediation necessary.